What Is A Spark Plug? its Functions, Diagram And Parts

 Tapered Cut Ground Electrode

-In this part, the electrode tip is cut to a finely tapered shape.
+This part features a finely tapered electrode tip.
 The purpose is to reduce the quenching effect, which enriches the ignition performance.

 Types of Spark Plug